 Winning the Super Bowl is the ultimate goal of every professional football player.
 Earning that title results from team effort.
 That same team approach is needed guiding a child’s learning and development success.
+Parents and educators can and should work together to encourage student success, starting from early childhood and continuing throughout a students’ life.

 The student’s “team” has 2 key players: Parents and Educators.
 Try this challenge—take the letters from the word PARENT and rearrange them to spell the word PARTNER.
 The 6 letters from P-A-R-E-N-T are all utilized spelling PARTNER.
 Rearranging the letters goes well until reaching the 7th and last letter P-A-R-T-N-E-?.
 You need one more letter, an “R”, to finish the word P-A-R-T-N-E-R. You, the educator, “R” (are) the key to someone being on board as a PARENT that is also a PARTNER.